pingswept/me30-website/content/logistics/syllabus.md

 ME 30, Electromechanical Systems and Robotics I, class number 80399

+## Office hours

+Kristen's office hours are:

+* Tues., 11/8, 12-1:30pm Nolop
+* Wednesday, 11/9, 9-10am, Nolop

+Brandon's office hours are:

+* Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

+LA office hours are at Nolop at these times:

+* Sundays, 6-8 PM: Madeline and Leslie
+* Mondays 6:30-8:30 PM: Luisa & Olivia
+* Tuesdays 10:30-11:30 AM: Zosia
+* Tuesdays 1:30-2:30 PM: Roy
+* Wednesdays 6:00-8:00 PM: Reid
+* Wednesdays 8:00-9:00 PM: Roy

 ## Course description

 A project-based hands-on electronics boot camp, focusing on the design and fabrication of printed circuit boards and interfacing with microcontrollers from the Raspberry Pi family.